99TravelSafe.com

 -- Contact with animals – you may be more at risk of getting diseases spread by animals, such as rabies

-If you're only travelling to countries in northern and central Europe, North America or Australia, you're unlikely to need any vaccinations.
+If you're only travelling to countries in Northern and Western Europe, North America or Australia, you're unlikely to need any vaccinations

-Take a copy of your official immunization records with you when you travel.
+Take a copy of your official immunisation records with you when you travel

 There are other things to consider when planning your travel vaccinations: